home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Snap "T" Cast

-So to analyse this cast, when the rod tip is returned to your downstream bank following the snap (as in the Circle "C" cast) the subsequent upstream sweep of the rod tip to create your D loop is much flatter, making sure you are now under the branches and not in them.
+"So what next".
+Now that the rod tip has been returned to your downstream bank following the snap (as in the Circle "C" cast) the subsequent upstream sweep of the rod tip required to create your D loop can be made much flatter, and once again lower to the water (as long as it climbs gradually) making sure that you remain under the overhanging branches and not in them.
+You may find that the timing of your delivery will change to prevent the fly line sticking in the water.

 If your intension is to fish with longer sinking lines then this cast is not as efficient when it comes to digging your line out of the water with the initial snap.
 In this scenario, the Circle "C" would be the better choice of the two, as it allows you to move your rod tip through a longer distance to assist with drawing the sinking section of your fly line up to the surface during the initial movement of the cast.
-Alternatively you can use the Roll cast to roll your fly line and fly up onto the surface first.
+Alternatively you can use the Roll cast to roll your fly line and fly up onto the surface prior to the snap.

 < Back